 It has been a while since the last time

-worship has licked its name upon moist windows and my knees
+clamor has licked its name upon moist windows and my knees

-have kissed the floors.
+have tasted the floors.

 When you are realized, asphalt perspires and the streetlamps

 find a way to congratulate me mockingly.
 I am waiting

 for the closeness, the itch in my fingers for when you arrive, the thrums

 in the street, the drumming of the town’s